-The Company's business activity is predominantly insurance as the liabilities connected with the Company's insurance business is made up of more than 90% of the Company's total liabilities.
-Hence, the Company qualifies for the temporary exemption from applying MFRS 9 and intends to defer and adopt MFRS 9 together with MFRS 17, Insurance Contracts for the financial year beginning on or after 1 January 2021.
+The Company's business activity is predominantly General Insurance business as the liabilities connected with the Company's General Insurance business made up of more than 90% of the Company's total liabilities.
+Hence, the Company qualifies for the temporary exemption from applying MFRS 9 and intends to defer and adopt MFRS 9 together with MFRS 17, Insurance Contracts for the financial year beginning on or after 1 January 2023.
+On 17 August 2020, the Malaysian Accounting Standards Board ("MASB") issued the Amendments to MFRS 17 and the Amendments to MFRS 4 that defers the effective date of MFRS 17 and the temporary exemption from applying MFRS 9 to annual reporting periods beginning on or after 1 January 2023.